The Bath And Wells Multi Academy Trust

-I have been involved with St James Church School for 9 years, coming in to do assemblies and RE lessons in my previous role as a Children and Family Worker at the Baptist Church.
-After my little girl was born, I left my role at the church and started as a nursery nurse in our outstanding nursery here at St James'.
+I have been involved with St James Church School for a number of years, coming in to do assemblies and RE lessons in my previous role as a Children and Family Worker at the Baptist Church.
+After my first little girl was born, I left my role at the church and started as a nursery nurse in the nursery at St James'.

 As a Christian and practitioner, I feel passionately that children should be supported in their spiritual development by encouraging them to think about life's bigger questions.
-I feel it is a privilege to be both a Governor and staff team member at St James, supporting the school as it provides a positive, fun and supportive learning environment for the pupils and their families.
+I feel it is a privilege to be both a Governor and to have been a staff team member at St James, supporting the school as it provides a positive, fun and supportive learning environment for the pupils and their families.

 I am happiest when the sun shines and I can sit out in my garden.
 I enjoy cooking, geocaching, days out with my family, and I love watching rugby.

 Duncan MacRae is Headteacher of Enmore Primary School, just west of Bridgwater.
-Enmore was one of the first primary schools to become an academy, opening in September 2011.
-Enmore made the move without a sponsor whilst retaining their Church of England status.
+Enmore was one of the first primary schools to become an academy, opening in September 2011, making the move without a sponsor whilst retaining their Church of England status.
 Although Duncan is a former member of the St James Church School LGB, as a Trustee of the Bath & Wells Multi Academy Trust, we are still able to call upon Duncan to offer his expertise at future meetings.

-Duncan says: “I am delighted to sit on the Board of the Bath & Wells Multi Academy Trust, and be a member of St James LGB as I am aware of the issues academy status presents for schools as well as the opportunities it affords.”
+Duncan says: “I am delighted to sit on the Board of the Bath & Wells Multi Academy Trust.
+I am aware of the issues academy status presents for schools as well as the opportunities it affords.”